 Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the P0C36 GMC code is 1.0 hour of labor.
 The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
 Most auto repair shops charge between $75 and $150 per hour.

-Six temperature sensors are used to monitor the battery temperature.
-The battery temperature sensors are located in the battery sections.
-Two of the temperature sensors are located on the top of the battery section and the remaining four are located on the bottom of the section.
+Hybrid/EV Battery Temperature Sensors are used to monitor the battery temperature.
+The non-serviceable battery temperature sensors are located within the battery sections.
+Two temperature sensors are located in each battery section.
 The temperature sensor is a variable resistor that measures the temperature of the battery cell group.
-The Battery Energy Control Module supplies 5 V to the signal circuit and a ground for the low reference circuit.
+The hybrid/EV interface control module supplies 5 V to the signal circuit and is a ground for the low reference circuit.
 The battery temperature sensor resistance changes with battery temperature.
 As the temperature decreases, the sensor resistance increases.
 As the temperature increases, the sensor resistance decreases.

 Each Hybrid/EV Battery Interface Control Module communicates the temperature sensor values to the Hybrid/EV Powertrain Control Module via serial data.

 The Hybrid/EV Powertrain Control Module uses the battery temperature sensors to determine the Hybrid/EV Battery Module temperature in order to control the battery cooling system operation.

 The Diagnostic Trouble Code (DTC) will be set when the hybrid battery temperature sensor is less than -69°C (-92°F).

 Need more information on how to fix the P0C36 GMC code?

 Get the p0c36 gmc code diagnosed by a professional: Find a repair shop in your area